How To Solve Slow Citrix XenApp/Desktop Logons with the Logon Report

-Beyond the specific example with the new customer, within the Logon Duration Report data, you can:
+Beyond the specific example with the new customer, within the Logon Duration Report data you can view:

-- The XenApp/XenDesktop Session Host from which the User Session may be Connecting to
+- The XenApp/XenDesktop session host from which the user session may be connecting

 You can then validate each step of the logon process and the timing of their respective actions as well.
 If a GPO is being applied which is taking too long, you will know it.
 If a drive mapping script is exceeding the expected duration time you believe should be occurring, you will know which drives are being mapped and at which step of the brokering this is taking place.